Notice: This page requires JavaScript to function properly.

 bookWhat Is Function?

-In simpler terms, functions are like breaking down tasks into smaller pieces that you can use over and over again.
+In simpler terms, functions are like breaking down tasks into smaller pieces that you can use repeatedly.
 This approach makes your program more convenient to write, change, and understand.

 Defining a function

-2. Secondly, we have to specify the function name - a unique identifier that represents the function.
-It follows variables' naming conventions, such as using lowercase letters and underscores ( this convention is called snake_case);
+2. Next, specify the function name - a unique identifier that represents the function.
+It follows variables' naming conventions, such as using lowercase letters and underscores (this convention is called snake_case);

-3. We have to use (): after the function name - in these brackets, we specify the function's arguments (parameters);
+3. Use (): after the function name - in these brackets, specify the function's arguments (parameters);

-4. Then, we specify the function body with the indented new line;
+4. Then, specify the function body with the indented new line;

-5. After the function body, we can specify the return value of the function using different keywords such as return, assign, or yield;
+5. After the function body, specify the return value of the function using different keywords such as return, assign, or yield;

-6. Finally, we can use functions in code.
-To do so, we have to call function using its name and specifying its parameters.
+6. Finally, use functions in code.
+To do so, call the function using its name and specifying its parameters.

-Let's look at the example.
+Let's look at an example.
 We will create a simple function to print 'Hello, world!' in the console and use this function in code by calling it.

-# Specify function name.
-Function does't require any paramters so we simply use (): def print_hello(): # Function body.
-We have to use indentation when specifying it. print('Hello, world!') # Function does't return anything so we don't need to write some additional code # Call the function print_hello()
+# Specify the function name # The function doesn't require any parameters, so we simply use `():` def print_hello(): # Function body: we have to use indentation when defining it. print('Hello, world!') # The function doesn't return anything, so we don't need to write additional code # Call the function print_hello()

 copy

-You may ask why this function has no return value if it prints the message in the console.
+You might wonder why this function has no return value if it prints the message in the console.

 In Python, a function can perform a task (in this case, printing a message) without necessarily returning a value.
 The presence or absence of a return statement in a function depends on whether the function is intended to produce an output (return a value) that can be used in other parts of the program.

-The print_hello() function prints a string in the console, but we can't use this string in the program, manipulate it, or use it as an input for other functions.
-So, the print_hello() function has no return value.
+The print_hello() function prints a string to the console, but we can't use this string in the program, manipulate it, or use it as input for other functions.
+Therefore, the print_hello() function has no return value.

 Everything was clear?